 “I grew up literally surrounded by music.
 I found instruments in every corner of our house, sheet music on almost every surface, and great family memories set to a backdrop of some of the best music a child could ever hope to hear, much of which was played live regardless of our location.
 It is with great pleasure that I join the team of consummate professionals at the Meridian Symphony.
 What a dream come true to couple my work and my love for the arts with an organization so strongly supported and embraced by a community which values the arts and is rich in music history.”

-Ms. Kay Mayfield O'Shaughnessy, lovingly known as "Susie's Devoted Assistant," serves as the Meridian Symphony Association's Administrative Assistant.
+Ms. Kay Mayfield O'Shaughnessy serves as the Meridian Symphony Association's Administrative Assistant.
 Having devoted a lifetime to the arts, both onstage, in the office, and in the board room, O'Shaughnessy is committed to enriching the artistic opportunities within the community and beyond.

 Meridian native Dr. Kristen Johnson Gunn has assumed duties as choral director of the Meridian Symphony Chorus.
 Gunn previously served on the music faculty at Mississippi College, where since 2008 she was associate professor of voice and coordinator of musical theatre and opera productions.

 Gunn received her Bachelor of Music degree in Voice Performance from Mississippi College (2003) and her Master of Music and Doctor of Musical Arts degrees in Voice (Opera) from Florida State University (2006; 2008).